 Because plaintiff funding is a relatively new industry there is a gap in consumer knowledge.
-The issue is made worse when lawsuit settlement advances are conflated with traditional personal loans.
+The issue is made worse when a cash advance on a pending lawsuit is conflated with a traditional personal loan.
 They are not the same.
 This has resulted in the public being misinformed, leaving room for companies to take advantage of unsuspecting plaintiffs and their attorneys.

 Like anything else, the key to getting a fair deal on a cash advance on a pending lawsuit is knowing the ins and outs of the process before you apply.